-- 4.6 All courses are run by the RESC. - 4.7 A member of the Inspectorate is required to attend a refresher course every 5 years and will be notified by the RCVS Registrations team when they are due to attend a course. - 4.8 Failure to attend a refresher course normally leads to the removal of the inspector from the panel unless a dispensation is agreed in advance.
+- 4.6 All courses are run by the RESC. - 4.7 Inspectors must attend a refresher course every 5 years and will be notified by the RCVS' Registration Team when they are due to attend the next refresher course. - 4.8 Unless dispensation is agreed in advance, failure to attend a refresher course will normally result in the inspector being removed from the Inspectorate for no longer meeting the eligibility criteria (see below in relation to removal of an inspector and disputing a decision of the RESC).